 Techniques involved in the specification, collection, analysis, and reporting of marketing information.
 The analysis will include experimental design, analysis of variance, and other univariate and multivariate analyses.
-Prerequisites: a minimum grade of "C" in any Writing in the Discipline (WID) course, MKT 3050 with a minimum grade of "C" (2.0), ECO 2200, and senior standing.
+Prerequisites: a minimum grade of "C" in any Writing in the Discipline (WID) course, MKT 3050 with a minimum grade of "C" (2.0) and ECO 2200.
 (ND Prerequisite: passing the math placement test or successful completion of MAT 0010.)